hahaheihei09/xiong-lab.github.io/content/authors/Jian Zhao/_index.md

 ---
 # Display name
-title: Alice Wu 吳恩達
+title: Jian Zhao

 # Full name (for SEO)
-first_name: Alice
+first_name: Jian
-last_name: Wu
+last_name: Zhao

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - Jian Zhao

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Technician

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: Nercita
     url: ''

 # Short bio (displayed in user profile at end of posts)